vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-service.md

 ## Best practices

-To help configuring your service, we have described some best practices about many of the parameters available.
+To help configuring your service, we describe some best practices below about many of the parameters available.
 This should help achieve good performance and avoid failures with your application.

 ### Memory allocation

-App developers have to evaluate the `memory` usage of the app to choose proper values for the memory parameter.
+App developers have to evaluate the `memory` usage of the app to choose a proper value for the memory parameter.
 Consider factors such as the complexity of your application, and the size of the data structures instanced in the implementation.
 Adequate memory allocation helps prevent failures and performance issues.

 ### Timeout settings